rubenromao/m2-module-blog/README.md

 ## Additional information

-The Rubenromao_BlogPosts module creates a new database table `rubenromao_blog_post` during the installation process.
+The RubenRomao_BlogPosts module creates a new database table `rubenromao_blog_post` during the installation process.
 This table stores blog posts.

 For information about significant changes in patch releases, see [Release information](https://devdocs.magento.com/guides/v2.4/release-notes/bk-release-notes.html).